qihongl/learn-hippo/docs/paper_task_encoding/decision_log.md

 - The primary faithful condition has no encoding cost and enough capacity to retain all eligible traces from two events.
 Historical and fixed-capacity conventions are reported as sensitivity analyses.

+## 2026-08-30 — Prediction-model precondition and simplification

+- An exploratory recurrent-model run did not satisfy the preregistered precondition: after 1,000 prediction updates and 1,000 forced-retrieval updates, endpoint-only encoding reached expected reward -0.635 on 128 new DM trials, compared with -0.625 for dense encoding and -0.682 for no encoding.
+These are diagnostic, not final, results.
+- The main obstacle was prediction and retrieval quality, not evidence about a learned encoding policy.
+We therefore introduced a structured situation model that directly accumulates the feature-value observations already present in the original 37-dimensional input.
+It receives no boundary label, completion indicator, countdown, or condition label.
+- This simplification isolates the stated question: whether delayed prediction reward can train an encoding policy when the prediction and retrieval system is already competent.
+The recurrent model remains a documented negative comparison.
+- Before optimizing the encoding policy, fixed endpoint encoding was verified to beat fixed midpoint, midpoint-plus-endpoint, and dense encoding when each schedule was applied identically to distracting and target events on new DM trials.